nosqlbench/nosqlbench/nb-apis/adapters-api/src/main/java/workload_definition/05_op_template_payloads.md

 - `{{@name!}}` requires that the value was set and is non-null.

 Additional functions can be made available by adding your own `ExprFunctionProvider` implementation to the classpath.
+To see the functions that are currently available in your runtime, run `nb --list-exprs`.

 *yaml:*